MS in Applied Statistics

-Applicants are expected to possess a Bachelor’s degree from an accredited institution, to have earned a minimum of a “B” average in undergraduate course work, and to have had the following minimal course requirements:
+Applicants must possess a bachelor’s degree from an accredited institution, a minimum of a “B” average in undergraduate course work, and the minimum course requirements:

 - One year of Calculus equivalent to MATH 131 & MATH 132 or MATH 161 & MATH 162

 - One course in Introductory Statistics equivalent to STAT 103, STAT 203 or STAT 335.